 Laser Tattoo Removal

-There are a number of reasons why people in Columbus, Ohio visit Aesthetica Surgery & Spa for laser tattoo removal.
+There are a number of reasons why men and women visit board-certified plastic surgeon Dr. Anne Taylor for laser tattoo removal in Columbus, Ohio.
 Whether the tattoo is no longer relevant, was designed poorly, or has faded over time, our office can help you get rid of old ink.
 Laser has quickly become the gold standard in tattoo removal because of its effectiveness and safety.
-Aesthetica Surgery & Spa uses today's advanced lasers to address even the most stubborn ink colors.
+At Aesthetica Surgery & Spa, we use today's advanced lasers to address even the most stubborn ink colors.

 Before & After Photos